 How the scam works:

 (with video below) There is a new scam going around, coming to your e-mail inbox as a personal message from Facebook founder Mark Zuckerberg or someone claiming to work for his company.
-The message contains the following text: "This is to inform you that you have won the sum of one million dollars from our 2014 Facebook Inc Sweepstakes.
+The message contains the following text: "This is to inform you that you have won the sum of one million dollars from our 2015 Facebook Inc Sweepstakes.
 This is a bonus to promote our users worldwide through this online lottery, which is fully based on an electronic selection."
 This scam is very similar to the Facebook Lottery Winning one.

 How to avoid:

 As cool as it is to receive a personal email from Mark Zuckerberg, this is just another scam.
 Look at the domain name or the email address they're using.
 If they claim to be from a corporation but the email comes from a Gmail or yahoo address, you should know that something is wrong.
 Always do your research and trust only legitimate companies.
 You can also report the scam on this page: Federal Trade Commission Report.